Basic setup for Cloud App Security

 The following procedure gives you instructions for customizing the Microsoft Cloud App Security portal.

 For portal access, it's necessary to add the following IP addresses to your Firewall's whitelist to provide access for the Cloud App Security portal:

 To get updates when URLs and IP addresses are changed, subscribe to the RSS as explained in: Office 365 URLs and IP address ranges.

 Set up the portal

 In the Cloud App Security portal, in the menu bar, click the settings cog and select Settings to configure your organization's details.

-Under Organization details, it is important that you provide an Organization display name for your organization.
-It is displayed on emails and web pages sent from the system.
+Under Organization details, it's important that you provide an Organization display name for your organization.
+It's displayed on emails and web pages sent from the system.

 Provide an Environment name (tenant).
-This is especially important if you manage multiple tenants.
+This information is especially important if you manage more than one tenant.

 Make sure you add a list of your Managed domains.
-This is a crucial step because Cloud App Security uses the managed domains to determine which users are internal, which are external, and where files should and shouldn't be shared.
-This is used for reports as well as alerts.
+Adding managed domains is a crucial step.
+Cloud App Security uses the managed domains to determine which users are internal, external, and where files should and shouldn't be shared.
+This information is used for reports and alerts.

-- Users in domains that are not configured as internal are marked as external and are not scanned for activities or files.
+- Users in domains that aren't configured as internal are marked as external.
+External users aren't scanned for activities or files.

 If you're integrating with Azure Information Protection integration, see Azure Information Protection Integration for information.

 If at any point you want to back up your portal settings, this screen enables you to do that.
 Click Export portal settings to create a json file of all your portal settings, including policy rules, user groups, and IP address ranges.

 If you use ExpressRoute, Cloud App Security is deployed in Azure and fully integrated with ExpressRoute.
 All interactions with the Cloud App Security apps and traffic sent to Cloud App Security, including upload of discovery logs, is routed via ExpressRoute public peering for improved latency, performance, and security.
 There are no configuration steps required from the customer side.